 She is recognized as a common sense leader, a health care expert and a local government advocate who successfully works across the aisle.

-Linda Connor, PhD, RN, CPN, is a post-doctoral researcher at The Ohio State University.
+Dr. Connor is also Assistant Professor of Clinical Practice at The Ohio State University College of Nursing.
 She graduated from the University of Massachusetts Boston in May 2017, earning a nursing PhD with a focus in health policy.
 She has over 40 years of acute care experience in both pediatric and adult critical care, emergency room trauma, and perioperative nursing.
 Prior to moving to Columbus, Ohio, she was a nurse at Boston Children's Hospital in the Perioperative Program.
 She mentored staff nurses in evidenced-based practice (EBP), professional advancement, and performed pre-anesthesia chart reviews for day-surgery patients.
 She is a facilitator for the Helene Fuld Health Trust National Institute for Evidence-based Practice in Nursing and Healthcare immersions.
 Linda is an adjunct faculty for the graduate nursing program at Rasmussen College.

 Linda is a member of the American Nurses Association (ANA), Sigma Theta Tau International (STTI), and the Society of Pediatric Nursing (SPN).
 Her previous areas of research include pediatric sedation, quality care, and family-centered care.
 For the past 18 years, Linda has educated staff nurses and student nurses about the EBP process.
 More recently, Linda and a colleague developed an instrument for measuring nurses’ knowledge, values and implementation of EBP.
 The results of this work have been published in the Journal of Nursing Education and Practice 2016 and Worldviews on Evidence-Based Nursing 2017.
 This instrument was included in her dissertation for further psychometric testing in association with health policies.
 Her current goal is to expand her research in the areas of EBP and policy.